seed-rs/seed-rs.org/crate/guides/0.8.0/model.md

 ---

-- `Model` is the state (aka store, data, ..) of your application.
+- `Model` is the state (aka store, data, ...) of your application.

-- In our case it's only a [type alias](https://doc.rust-lang.org/book/ch19-04-advanced-types.html?highlight=alias#creating-type-synonyms-with-type-aliases) for [i32](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-types) because we only need to track one value - the number of clicks.
+- In our case, it's a struct with a single [i32](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-types) field because we only need to track one value - the number of clicks.

-- It can be almost anything - type alias, [enum](https://doc.rust-lang.org/book/ch06-00-enums.html), etc. However the most `Model`s are [structs](https://doc.rust-lang.org/book/ch05-00-structs.html) in real-world apps.
+- It can be almost anything - [type alias](https://doc.rust-lang.org/book/ch19-04-advanced-types.html?highlight=alias#creating-type-synonyms-with-type-aliases), [enum](https://doc.rust-lang.org/book/ch06-00-enums.html), etc. However, most `Model`s are [structs](https://doc.rust-lang.org/book/ch05-00-structs.html) in real-world apps.
 And `Model` has to be `static` (it basically means that you can't save the most [references](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#references-and-borrowing) into it).

 ## How to write a good `Model`

 - It should be as simple as possible.
 If there is a way how to derive data from the current `Model` instead of extending it (i.e. adding more fields), you should derive it, even at the cost of small reduction in performance.

-- Try to save only data into your `Model` - i.e. add field `students: Vec<Student>` instead of `manager: SchoolManager`, where `manager` contains `Vec<Student>` and thousand other things.
+- Try to save only data into your `Model` - i.e. add field `students: Vec<Student>` instead of `manager: SchoolManager`, where `manager` contains `Vec<Student>` and a thousand other things.
 Exceptions are Seed-related items like handles and DOM elements (we will discuss them in other chapters).

 - Don't make your life unnecessary hard.
   - Don't make your `Model` [generic](https://doc.rust-lang.org/book/ch10-00-generics.html).